tagspaces/documentation/browsing-files.md

 * [List Perspective](extensions/perspectiveList.html) - Presenting your files as list, optimized for simple file management.

-* [Grid Perspective](extensions/perspectiveGrid.html) - Presenting your files as grid of cards, with file-preview thumbnails if enabled.
-Unlike the List Perspective, the grid can also display folders.

-* [ImageSwiper Perspective](extensions/perspectiveImageSwiper.html) - A perspective optimized for browsing and viewing image files.
-Best used with folders containing photos or images.

-* [FolderViz Perspective](extensions/perspectiveGraph.html) - This is an experimental perspective which applies some information visualization concepts to presenting your folder and file structures.
+* [FolderViz Perspective (Discontinued)](extensions/perspectiveGraph.html) - This is an experimental perspective which applies some information visualization concepts to presenting your folder and file structures.

 ## List perspective